Less is More: High-value Data Selection for Visual Instruction Tuning: Related Work

 \section{Related Work}

-\paragraph{Visual Instruction Tuning.} Visual instruction tuning is a crucial part of the construction of MLLMs, which aims to enhance the model's ability on instruction following.
+\paragraph{Visual Instruction Tuning.} Visual instruction tuning is a crucial part of the construction of LVLMs, which aims to enhance the model's ability on instruction following.
 The collection of visual instructions is essential for visual instruction tuning.
 Early studies often employ LLMs to synthesize visual instructions.
-MLLMs trained on these instructions demonstrate promising capabilities in visual conversation and instruction following, but fail to achieve satisfactory performance on academic benchmark~\cite{goyal2017making,schwenk2022okvqa,marino2019ok}.
-Subsequent studies~\cite{liu2023improved,luo2024cheap,Dai2023InstructBLIPTG} have usually mixed the synthesized visual instructions and instructions from existing academic datasets together as the final instruction data.
-MLLMs trained on these mixtures of instructions demonstrate exceptional performance in both understanding and generation scenarios.
+LVLMs trained on these instructions demonstrate promising capabilities in visual conversation and instruction following, but fail to achieve satisfactory performance on academic benchmark~\citep{goyal2017making,schwenk2022okvqa,marino2019ok}.
+Subsequent studies~\citep{liu2023improved,luo2024cheap,Dai2023InstructBLIPTG} have usually mixed the synthesized visual instructions and instructions from existing academic datasets together as the final instruction data.
+LVLMs trained on these mixtures of instructions demonstrate exceptional performance in both understanding and generation scenarios.
 Despite the success, these efforts solely combine all instructions in a simple way, neglecting the potential redundancy within the instructions from different tasks.
-We investigate the redundancy in existing visual instruction datasets and propose a measurement for data value at both the task level and instance level to reduce redundancy.
+We investigate the redundancy in existing visual instruction datasets and propose a measurement for data value based on instance influence and task difficulty to reduce redundancy.